Daniel-Aldana10/ChatGPT/README.md

   - Cache usage
   - Fallback behavior when OpenAI is unreachable
 - Friendly fallback message in case of API failure.

 ---

-### Chain of Responsibility

-- Input is processed by sequential processors:
-  - `ValidateInputProcessor`
-  - `CleanInputProcessor`
-  - `ImproveInputProcessor`
-- Modular: Easily plug in more processors (e.g. for intent detection, spellcheck, etc.)

----